Skip to main content

 e.stop()

-# After destroy all resources will be freed.
+# After destroy, all resources will be freed.

-# Then you can not use this instance anymore.
+# You cannot use this instance anymore.

 e.destroy()